AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

 `[1]` Contact [Adobe Support](https://www.adobe.com/account/sign-in.supportportal.html) to obtain installers for Workbench, Rights Management SDK, Portable Protection Library (PPL) and Enhanced PPL.

-`[2]` AEM Forms add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
+`[2]` AEM [!DNL Forms] add-on package for Mac OS X is not supported in production environment and should be used only for demonstration purposes.
 PDF Generator capability is not available for Mac OS X package.

-`[3]` AEM Forms Compatibility Package for 6.5.4.0 remains the same as that of 6.5.3.0 release.
+`[3]` AEM [!DNL Forms] Compatibility Package for 6.5.4.0 remains the same as that of 6.5.3.0 release.

-## AEM 6.4 Forms releases {#aem-64-forms-releases}
+## AEM 6.4 [!DNL Forms] releases {#aem-64-forms-releases}

 <table>
  <tbody>